 Faculty members submitting portfolios for tenure who do not hold the doctorate or terminal degree must address the criteria for equivalency in their portfolios.
-The review committee or administrator will consider equivalency at the time the tenure recommendation is considered.
-Candidates without a doctorate or terminal degree can be tenured if, in addition to the criteria for tenure, they meet the requirements for equivalency as stated in departmental, college, and University guidelines.
-Each level of review will make a recommendation for tenure and a decision on doctoral or terminal degree equivalency.
+The review committee or administrator will consider equivalency at the time

 B. Promotion for the Tenure Track Professorial Ranks